Our Policies A-Z

 Nord Stream 2

 LYMEC is concerned by the construction of Nord Stream 2 for a number of reasons.
-Significantly, increased European dependence on Russian gas gives the Russian government a heightened degree of influence in European affairs.
+Significantly, increased European dependence on Russian gas gives the Russian Government a heightened degree of influence in European affairs.
 Additionally, European economies should be decarbonising and reducing their reliance on fuels such as natural gas.
-We call for the Nord Stream 2 construction project to be abandoned, and for European governments to invest in solutions which allow Europe to minimise its involvement with the Russian government.
+We call for the Nord Stream 2 project to be abandoned, and for European governments to invest in solutions which allow Europe to minimise its involvement with the Russian Government, especially as the war in Ukraine continues.

 Nuclear Energy

 As the global population continues to rise, so too will the demand for affordable and reliable energy.
-Even if fossil fuels could meet this rising demand, continuing to rely on them will have catastrophic impacts on the environment, and must be ruled out.
-Although LYMEC supports the transition to renewable energy sources such as solar and hydropower, it is important to be realistic: these sources are less reliable and the energy they produce is unaffordable for many people.
-Nuclear energy offers the means to cheaply and efficiently meet energy needs, while carrying a minimal risk to the environment.
+Even if fossil fuels could meet this rising demand, continuing to rely on them will have catastrophic impacts on the environment and must be ruled out.
+Although LYMEC supports the transition to renewable energy sources such as solar and hydropower, it is important to be realistic.
+These sources are less reliable, and unaffordable for many people.
+Nuclear power offers the means to cheaply and efficiently meet energy demands, while carrying minimal environmental risk.
 Nuclear technology is constantly improving and becoming safer.
-We call for greater investment in nuclear energy in Europe, and for European governments to recognise the necessity of urgently moving away from fossil fuels.
+We call for greater investment in nuclear energy in Europe and for European governments to recognise the necessity of urgently moving away from fossil fuels.

 Title